 Ping An Senior Vice President- This position will be held by an employee of Ping An who along with the UNH SVP will be responsible for representing the interests of both companies in the decisions that they make for the SBU in China.

 Division Vice President- These individuals will chair each division and will answer directly to both SVPs.
-The will receive their orders from the SVPs in order to translate them into action.
+The will receive their orders from the SVPs to translate them into action.

 Manager- This position will be the senior manager for the respective division and will answer directly to the Division’s VP.
 The manager is the liaison between the management of personnel and the day to day activities and executive leadership